OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Access_Restrictions_in_the_Expert_Mode.md

 **getAttempts("70323786958847") > 0 **
-Generates TRUE, as soon as the relevant course participant has completed the test with specified ID for the first time.
+Generates TRUE, as soon as the relevant course participant has completed the test with specified ID for the first time, regardless of the score.

 **getAttempts("70323524635734") <= 3 **
 Generates FALSE, as soon as the relevant course participant has put more than